chriscoyier/linting-html-with-css/README.md

 ### Ideas:

+- ✅ Bookmarklet to inject CSS (done by Paul Esch-Laurent!)
-- Browser extension to inject the CSS
+- ✅ Browser extension to inject the CSS (Done by Ire herself! https://github.com/ireade/alix)